 Frequently Asked Questions

-Q: What is the biggest difference between AI agents and traditional RPA?
+Q: What is the biggest difference between AI agents and traditional RPA (Robotic Process Automation)?

-While traditional RPA mechanically executes predetermined procedures, AI agents have LLM as their brain and possess the flexibility to plan and modify execution procedures themselves according to the situation.
+A: While traditional RPA mechanically executes predetermined procedures, AI agents have LLM as their brain and possess flexibility to plan and modify execution procedures according to the situation.
 They can handle unstructured data and respond to unexpected errors.

 Q: What is the most important point to note when implementing AI agents?

-The risk of losing control due to “hallucinations” or “tool misuse.”
-To prevent this, it is essential to establish guardrails (human approval processes), thorough log monitoring, and limit the agent’s scope of action to the minimum necessary tools.
+A: The risk of uncontrollable behavior due to “hallucinations (lies)” or “misuse of tools”.
+To prevent this, it’s essential to set up guardrails (human approval processes), thorough monitoring of logs, and limit the agent’s scope of action to the minimum necessary tools.

 Q: What libraries should be used for code implementation?

-This article uses Python standard libraries and OpenAI API to understand internal mechanisms, but in practice, frameworks like LangChain, LangGraph, and AutoGen can be utilized to streamline state management and error handling.
+A: This article uses Python’s standard libraries and OpenAI API to understand internal mechanisms, but in practice, frameworks like LangChain, LangGraph, and AutoGen can be utilized to streamline state management and error handling.

 Recommended Resources